Spring Boot 3.5: Internationalization (i18n) with messages.properties

 }

-You can also return translated API exceptions by using standard Spring Boot @ControllerAdvice
+You can return translated API exceptions by using standard Spring Boot @ControllerAdvice

 .